SnowyMouse/invader/CONTRIBUTING.md

 This is done for clarity.

 ### File name conventions
+This applies to how files and directories are named.

 - Files and directories should use all-lowercase `snake_case` names with all nouns being singular.
 There are some exceptions to this:
 - Markdown filenames and the LICENSE file must be written in all caps